A stellar dynamical mass measurement of an inactive black hole at redshift 2: Acknowledgments

 \subsubsection{Observations}

 Initial images of MRG-M0138 were obtained through the JWST program GO-2345.
-Following the discovery of supernova (SN) Encore in those images \cite{Pierel24}, deeper NIRCam images were obtained through program DD-6549, which provided 50--77~min of total exposure in each of the F115W, F150W, F200W, F277W, F356W, and F444W filters.
-We also used an 87~min observation from the Hubble Space Telescope (HST) Advanced Camera for Surveys (ACS) through the F555W filter (GO-14496).
+Following the discovery of a supernova in those images \cite{Pierel24}, deeper NIRCam images were obtained through program DD-6549, which provided 50 to 77~min of total exposure in each of the F115W, F150W, F200W, F277W, F356W, and F444W filters.
+We also used an 87~min observation from HST/ACS through the F555W filter (GO-14496).

 The NIRSpec IFU observations (GO-2345) used the G140M/F100LP and G235M/F170LP grating/filter pairs.
-Since the source emission fills the IFU, we also observed off-source pointings to measure the background radiation.
-The G235M observation on 2023 Nov 18 used a {\tt 4-POINT-DITHER} sequence to provide 127~min exposure in each of the on- and off-source fields.
+Because the source emission fills the IFU, we also observed off-source pointings to measure the background.
+The G235M observation on 2023 Nov 18 used the preset dither pattern {\tt 4-POINT-DITHER} to provide 127~min exposure in each of the on- and off-source fields.
 The G140M observation on 2023 Dec 27 provided 137~min exposure per field.
-The reduction of the images and spectra is described in the Supplementary Text, including custom processing steps.
-The spectra were resampled to data cubes with $0.05''$ spaxels.